john33mcd/project3Hangman/README.md

 Hangman is a re-imagined take on the classic guessing game where an individual attempts to figure out a word using a limited number of guesses.

-More information regarding the origin and convential method of playing can be found on wikipedia -
+More information regarding the origin and conventional method of playing can be found on wikipedia -

 [Hangman](https://en.wikipedia.org/wiki/Hangman_(game))